Subdivisions, shellability, and collapsibility of products

-Main Theorem \ref{mainthm:equivalence} allows us to simplify the classic definitions of PL topology.
-In the Forties, Whitehead proved that every PL ball admits a collapsible subdivision.
-With a more delicate construction, Glaser showed in 1970 that every PL ball admits also a collapsible stellar subdivision~\cite[pp.~58--69]{Glaser}.
-In 1987, Pachner characterized PL $d$-balls as those obtainable from the $d$-simplex via a finite sequence of moves, called ``bistellar flips'' or later also ``Pachner moves''~\cite{Pachner1}.
-This opened doors to algorithmic approaches, see e.g. Mijatovi\'{c}~\cite{Mijatovic} or Burton~\cite{Burton}.

-Using Main Theorem \ref{mainthm:equivalence}, we can now fully characterize the PL property via shellability of iterated barycentric subdivisions, thus answering a question by Ed Swartz and Lou Billera to the second author; cf.~\cite{Benedetti-DMT4MWB}.

-\begin{thmnonumber} [{Theorem~\ref{thm:characterizationPL}}] A triangulated ball or sphere is PL if and only if it becomes shellable after a suitable number of barycentric subdivisions.
-This number can be arbitrarily high. \end{thmnonumber}
+In particular, a triangulated ball or sphere is PL if and only if it becomes shellable after a finite number of derived subdivisions, cf.\ Corollary~\ref{cor:characterizationPL2}.
+This resolves a problem by Ed Swartz and Lou Billera (personal communication).
+A~similar result holds if we replace ``shellable'' with ``collapsible'':

-Similarly, one can characterize the PL notion for manifolds; see Theorem~\ref{thm:characterizationPL2}.
-Note that, for fixed $d \ge 3$, it is unknown whether triangulations of PL $d$-balls with $N$ facets are exponentially many (in $N$) or more.
-Since the triangulations with shellable $i$-th barycentric subdivision are exponentially many, one may regard the class of PL $d$-balls as limit of an increasing sequence of subclasses of exponential size (Proposition \ref{prop:enumerative}).
+\begin{thmnonumber}[{Theorem~\ref{thm:zeemanyes}}] A simplicial complex is PL homeomorphic to a collapsible complex if and only if it becomes collapsible after finitely many derived subdivisions. \end{thmnonumber}

+The two results simplify and generalize some foundational results in PL topology: Whitehead \cite[Thm.~7]{Whitehead} and Glaser \cite[pp.\ 58--69]{Glaser} proved that every PL ball admits a collapsible (iterated) stellar subdivision, and it is a fundamental result of Whitehead \cite[Thm.\ 3]{Whitehead} that this property characterizes PL balls among all PL manifolds.
+Theorem~\ref{mainthm:equivalencec} shows that stellar subdivisions can be replaced by the subclass of derived subdivisions.
+Similarly, one can use Theorem~\ref{mainthm:equivalence} to characterize the PL notion for manifolds: Theorem~\ref{mainthm:equivalence} shows that a homology manifold $M$ is PL if and only if all vertex links of some iterated subdivision of $M$ are shellable, cf.\ Corollary~\ref{cor:characterizationPL2}.

-Our methods apply also to the Zeeman conjecture, which claims that the product of any contractible $2$-dimensional complex $C$ with the interval $I$ has a collapsible subdivision.
-Our first result is that any contractible complex becomes collapsible after taking the product with a cube of sufficiently high dimension:
+Finally, we turn to a problem motivated by the Zeeman conjecture, which claims that the product of any contractible $2$-dimensional complex $C$ with the interval $[0,1]$ is PL homeomorphic to a collapsible complex.
+This begs the question: Is it true that every contractible polytopal $2$-complex, after multiplication with the interval $\mathrm{I}:=[0,1]$, becomes collapsible itself?
+We provide the following answer.